jaredly/j2/nore/Roadmap.md

 - [x] left from type annotation, it goes to an empty.
 I don't want it to be an empty

 - [ ] it would be great to do some pretty printing dealios
+	- [ ] so, we need to pass in "current indent" to everything, right?
+		- and, calculate the current width of things ...
+			- ergh this means we'll need to re-render all parents of the thing we're changing, when we change something.
+Gotta remember that.
+	- [ ] so with the current indent, and a function to "calculate inline width" of the children at hand, we can decide whether we're going to break a line.
+		- [ ] DO WE `<br/>`? or span flex? span flexing is easier, but br is more flexible ...

 - [x] basic goRight